Itsdaodao/tp/docs/DeveloperGuide.md

 **MSS**

 1. User edits contact in list
-2. Devbook detects correct data in the entered data
+2. Devbooks detects correct data in the entered data
-3. Devbook updates the contact and displays the newly updated contact
+3. Devbooks updates the contact and displays the newly updated contact

     Use case ends.

 **Extensions**

 * 1a.
-Devbook detects an error in the entered data.
+Devbooks detects an error in the entered data.

     * 1a1.
-Devbook prompts the user for the correct data.
+Devbooks prompts the user for the correct data.
     * 1a2.
 Beginner user enters new data.

       Steps 1a1-1a2 are repeated until the data entered are correct.